"It's not over yet," Norwood said

 Acknowledging this history, Norwood said, “I’ve done this before.”

 A Norwood victory would mean Atlanta – a gentrifying city where the African-American share of the population remains a majority but has gone down over the years – would have its first white mayor in more than 40 years.

 Georgia utilizes a majority rule with a runoff voting system, which means that if no candidate secures more than 50% of the vote in the general election, a final race between the top two candidates decides the winner.

-26% and 21%, respectively, of the vote in the general election on November 6, meaning they emerged as the top two candidates from the field of 11.
+Bottoms and Norwood got about 26% and 21%, respectively, of the vote in the November 7 general election, emerging as the top two candidates from a field of 11.